| Quality

 As pointed out by the Cochrane group, the Grogan “practice

-parameter” is probably invalid because Grogan included the
+parameter” is probably invalid because Grogan included

--
+- Grogan PM,

-Grogan PM, Gronseth GS.
-Practice parameter: steroids, acyclovir,
+Gronseth GS.
+Practice parameter: steroids, acyclovir, and

-and surgery for Bell's palsy (an evidence-based review): report
+surgery for Bell's palsy (an evidence-based review): report

 of the Quality Standards Subcommittee of the American Academy